Fear God Who Can Throw Us Into Hell?

-Here’s the context: The disciples are about to go and proclaim the gospel and will likely face persecution from the religious leaders and law-lovers.
+Here’s the context: The disciples are about to go out and proclaim the gospel.
+They will likely face persecution from the religious leaders and law-lovers.
 Got it?
 Good.
 Now here, in point form, is everything Jesus says to encourage them.

 - Go out and reveal the kingdom by healing the sick and driving out demons (Matt 10:7-8).

-- Since you’re going to be sheep among wolves, be as shrewd as snakes and as innocent as doves (Mat 10:16).
+- Since you’re going to be sheep among wolves, be as shrewd as snakes and as innocent as doves (Matt 10:16).

 - Understand that you will face opposition.
 You may even be persecuted and tortured (Matt 10:17).

 - If these men have persecuted the head of the house (i.e., me) how much more will they persecute the members of his house (Matt 10:25).